<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 ]]></description>

-<content:encoded><![CDATA[<p style="font-weight: 400;">The Southern California Water Coalition has teamed up with a top video production agency to produce a new informative video that examines how water is purified for reuse.
-While our organization’s focus is on these solutions taking place in Southern California, the science and solutions in this video are relevant to communities everywhere that are facing drought, climate extremes, or growing demand for safe, reliable drinking water.</p>
+<content:encoded><![CDATA[<p style="font-weight: 400;">The Southern California Water Coalition has teamed up with a top video production agency to produce an informative video that examines how water is purified for reuse.
+This collaboration has now earned multiple honors at the prestigious <a href="https://socalwater.org/scwc-video-project-earns-multiple-telly-awards-for-excellence/">2026 Telly Awards</a> through its production partner, Epipheo.
+While our organization’s focus is on solutions taking place in Southern California, the science and approaches highlighted in this video are relevant to communities everywhere facing drought, climate extremes, or growing demand for safe, reliable drinking water.</p>

 <p style="font-weight: 400;"><a href="https://socalwater.org/direct-potable-reuse-video/"><em>Renewed: The Journey to Safe Drinking Water</em></a> is a short and informative animated video that tells the story of how communities are safeguarding a reliable, affordable water future by using advanced purification that meets or exceeds drinking water standards.
 The multi-barrier approach shown and paired with continuous monitoring reflects best practices used around the world and can be tailored to local regulations and infrastructure.</p>